Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Introduction

 Synthetic data are a powerful resource in machine learning.
 The two main sources of synthetic data are (1) parametric computer graphics engines and (2) statistically-based generative machine learning models.
 Data created using these approaches have been used successfully for many computer vision tasks, including face detection, landmark localization, face parsing and face recognition~\cite{mcduff2018identifying,wood2021fake,mcduff2019characterizing}, body pose estimation~\cite{shotton2011real} and eye tracking~\cite{wood2015rendering,swirski2014rendering}.

 However, creating synthetic data that preserve the subtle and nuanced peripheral pulse in a video is non-trivial.
-McDuff et al.~\cite{mcduff2022scamps} released a large dataset (2,800 videos) of avatars and cardiac signals; however, their computer graphics pipeline had an extremely high overhead.
-Creating a pipeline for generating videos of avatars required years worth of investment, procuring assets (e.g., 3D facial scans and environments), building a parameterized rendering pipeline, and then generating each video frame-by-frame.
+McDuff et al.~\cite{mcduff2022scamps} released a large dataset (2,800 videos) of avatars and cardiac signals; however, their computer graphics pipeline had an extremely high computational overhead.
 Wang et al.~\cite{wang2022synthetic} used a learning based method to generate synthetic videos given a reference image and target PPG signal.
-Their creative approach successfully incorporated PPG signals producing videos that benefited training.
+Their creative approach successfully incorporated PPG signals to produce videos that benefited training.
 However, the videos created lacked the visual fidelity of other synthetics or real video datasets, and their pipeline involved several relatively complex components.

 We question whether existing motion transfer algorithms can be used effectively for augmenting rPPG video data and explore what steps need to be taken to achieve optimal results.
-Our main contributions are as follows: (1) We perform a systematic investigation of the impact of motion augmentation on the physiological information within the video and in-turn the corresponding labels, (2) through experimentation, we provide quantitative, empirical evidence that training with certain kinds of motion-augmented data is effective for camera-based physiological measurement algorithms, and (3) we demonstrate, through inter-dataset results, the usefulness of motion augmentation for improving the generalization of models for camera-based physiological sensing.
-We achieve state-of-the-art results on multiple public benchmark datasets, including those with significant motion.
-We summarize the key findings of this paper about the effectiveness of motion transfer as a data augmentation tool in Section~\ref{sec:disc}.
+Our main contributions are as follows: \begin{itemize} \item A systematic investigation of the impact of motion augmentation on the physiological information within rPPG videos. \item Quantitative, empirical evidence that conveys the meaningfulness of training with motion-augmented data, including (1) the benefits of different kinds of motion-augmented data, (2) consistent motion augmentations across neural motion transfer algorithms, (3) the benefit of naturalistic head motion over other synthetic methods (e.g., SCAMPS), and (4) consistent improvements using motion-augmented data regardless of a chosen rPPG estimation model. \item Our motion augmentation pipeline, using which in Table~\ref{tab:sota_pure} we demonstrate that our approach surpasses the SOTA when compared to other methods that train on UBFC-rPPG~\cite{bobbia2019unsupervised} and test on PURE~\cite{stricker2014non}.
+We also provide comprehensive inter-dataset results (see \Cref{tab:main_overall_results}) that highlight the usefulness of motion augmentation for improving the generalization of models for camera-based physiological sensing. \end{itemize}

+We summarize the key findings of this paper about the effectiveness of motion transfer as a data augmentation tool in \Cref{sec:disc}.
 We provide our code for augmenting datasets, training using these data, and pre-trained models trained on motion-augmented data (all assets are released with responsible use licenses~\cite{contractor2022behavioral}).